Research areas

 Current research

-I am a sociologist and qualitative researcher with a particular interest in human-animal relations.
+I am a sociologist and qualitative researcher interested in human-animal relations, food and eating.

-In the research, I explore how nonhuman animals become legible as subjects worthy of protection within the current framework of animal welfare.
-How does a politics of suffering play out in the context of agricultural control and management of nonhuman life?
+I earned my doctoral degree from Lund University in 2023 through a multi-sited research project concerning the predominant ethical, political and legal responses to the situation of nonhuman animals in intensive farming systems.
+In the research, I explored how nonhuman animals have become legible as subjects worthy of protection within the current orders and how the ’politics of suffering’ manifest in the context of agricultural control and management of nonhuman life.

 I am a member of the Lund University Critical Animal Studies Network (LUCASN).
 The network aims to act as a platform and an interdisciplinary hub at Lund University for scholars and students interested in Critical Animal Studies.
 For more information about the network, see www.kom.lu.se/lucasn.